Working with write access

 This sets the project as a remote to your new local copy and that remote is automatically called origin.

-Without <local-name>, the repo will have the name of the last part of the remote address.
+Without <local-name>, the repo will have same name it has on GitHub.

 Collaborative workflow